Internal Medicine Research

 - Identifying and addressing issues related to faculty and trainee educational needs, the research process, and sponsored programs and activities

-Research Committee Chair is Edwin Ostrin, M.D., assistant professor, General Internal Medicine, chair, and Deputy Chair Anita Deswal, M.D., professor and chair of Cardiology.
+Research Committee Chair is Edwin Ostrin, M.D., assistant professor, General Internal Medicine.
+Deputy chair is Anita Deswal, M.D., professor and chair of Cardiology.

 Distinguished Paper Award